-'''

-$TaskInfo SetSlaveInitScript { <insert script here> }
+\$TaskInfo SetSlaveInitScript { <insert script here> }

-'''

 The slave initialization script does global initializations, and also generally redefines the SolverTaskInit proc; optionally the BatchTaskRelaxCallback and SolverTaskCleanup procs may be redefined as well.
-At the start of each task SolverTaskInit is called by BatchTaskRun (in batchsolve.tcl), at each equilibrium BatchTaskRelaxCallback is executed, and at the end of each task SolverTaskCleanup is called.
+At the start of each task SolverTaskInit is called by BatchTaskRun (in batchsolve.tcl), at each control point BatchTaskRelaxCallback is executed, and at the end of each task SolverTaskCleanup is called.
 The first and third are passed the arguments that were passed to BatchTaskRun.
-A simple SolverTaskInit proc could be
+A simple SolverTaskInit proc could be script outside the SolverTaskInit proc.)
+It then stores the requested value of A in the mif object, sets up the base filename to use for output, and opens a text file to which tabular data will be appended.
+The handle to this text file is stored in the global outtextfile, which is closed by the default SolverTaskCleanup proc.
+A corresponding task script could be